1. Introduction to SOPS

 • PGP (Pretty Good Privacy) is an encryption program that provides cryptographic privacy and authentication for data communication.
 It can be used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.

 • GPG, on the other hand, stands for GnuPG, which is a free implementation (a command line tool) of the OpenPGP standard, RFC4880.
-GPG allows you to encrypt and sign your data and communications; it features a versatile key management system and access modules for all kinds of public key directories.
+GPG encrypts and signs your data and communications; it features a versatile key management system and access modules for all public key directories.

-Now that we've got the confusing nomenclature out of the way, let's create a PGP key using the GPG CLI tool; then, we can test how SOPS works.
+Now that we've got the confusing names out of the way, let's create a PGP key using the GPG CLI tool; then, we can test how SOPS works.

 2.2 Creating PGP Key with GPG

-The easiest way to install GnuPG is via brew, the package manager for macOS:
+For macOS users, the easiest way to install GnuPG is via brew:

 brew install gnupg